-We have performed the Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles and Audit Requirements, for Federal Awards (Uniform Guidance) of the Pine Grove Area School District for the year ended June 30, 2021.
+We have performed the Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles and Audit Requirements, for Federal Awards (Uniform Guidance) of the Pine Grove Area School District for the year ended June 30, 2022.
 Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles and Audit Requirements, for Federal Awards (Uniform Guidance) indicates that the auditee is responsible for ensuring appropriate submission of the audit reports to appropriate government officials.

-The reporting packages must be submitted no later than 30 days after you receive our Single Audit Report but no later than nine months after the year end (March 31, 2022).
-Due to the Covid-19 pandemic, the reporting package has been extended six months after the original due date (September 30, 2022).
+The reporting packages must be submitted no later than 30 days after you receive our Single Audit Report but no later than nine months after the year end (March 31, 2023).